krosenfeld-IDM/cookiecutter-docker-jupyter/README.md

 cookiecutter https://github.com/devclinton/cookiecutter-docker-jupyter
 ```

-This will prompt initialization choices and then create a directory with the Dockerfile, start.sh and stop.sh.
+This will prompt initialization choices and then create a directory REPO_NAME (you choose during cookiecutter) that contains the Dockerfile, start.sh and stop.sh.

 List your requirements to requirements.txt: